Air Peace to Resume Flight Operations with Only 10 Aircraft

 Speaking during a webinar organized by Aelex Partners last week, the Chairman of the airline, Allen Onyema revealed that the airline would deploy only 4 of its 13 Boeing 737 as well as 6 of its 8 Embraer 145 jets.

 According to Onyema, Air Peace will also scale down daily flights from 100 flights per day to 42 flights per day, and will also discontinue the traditional in-flight catering when it eventually resumes operations.

-In addition to reducing operational costs, these measures will also help to minimize physical contacts between passengers and the crew.
+In addition to reducing operational costs, these measures will also help to minimize physical contact between passengers and the crew.

-On a positive note, however, the Chairman also said that although some staff maybe asked to stay home until the situation improves, the airline had no plans to sack any staff, but would recall them as need arises.
+On a positive note, however, the Chairman also said that although some staff may be asked to stay home until the situation improves, the airline had no plans to sack any staff, but would recall them as the need arises.

 It will be recalled that, following the global trend, the Federal Government of Nigeria, had in late March, ordered the closure of all Nigerian airports as a measure to stop the spread of the COVID-19 pandemic.